 Engineering : Engineering will look at various aspects of curriculum which pupils can develop their skills as a greater foundation for KS4.
-They will look at developing their workshop skills by making a adjustable wooden mirror and stand and will be finished by using various trains and varnishes.
+They will look at developing their workshop skills by making a pair of salad claws which looks at accuracy and accurate replication, finishes and varnishes.
 This will be created alongside a production log which supports KS4 requirements.
-Pupils will then look at risks assessments for metal casting and design a range using user centred design to create personal pieces of jewellery.